aldolat/pinboard-bookmarks/README.md

 After the plugin's activation, you will have a new widget in Appearance / Widgets.

+### Usage as widget ###

+The plugin provides a widget to be used in your sidebar.
+After activating the plugin, you will have a new widget in Appearance > Widgets.
+Simply drag & drop the "Pinboard Bookmarks" widget in the sidebar, adjust the options, and click Save.

 ### Usage as shortcode ###

 You can also use the plugin's shortcode to display your list on a static page or on a single post.
 Example usage: